METRIX IAP

 74%

-Heritage + performance-proof concept for ICP-2.
+Heritage + product-proof concept for ICP-2.
 Estimated blended CPA impact: -8–12% if 15% budget shifts.

 ■ DEVELOP